Infra-solvmanifolds of $\Sol_1^4$-geometry: The automorphism groups of and The automorphism groups of Sol and Solof

-The center $\calz$ is a characteristic subgroup of $\Solof$, and hence all the automorphisms induce automorphisms of the quotient $\Sol$.
-Conversely, we will see that all the automorphisms of $\Sol$ lift to automorphisms of $\Solof$ (not uniquely).

 Let $\alpha$ be an automorphism of $\Sol$.
-Since $\bbr^2$ is a nil-radical (maximal normal nilpotent subgroup) of $\Sol$, $\alpha$ induces an automorphism $A$ of $\bbr^2$, and hence, also an automorphism $\abar$ of the quotient $\bbr$.
+Since $\bbr^2$ is the nilradical (maximal normal nilpotent subgroup) of $\Sol$, $\alpha$ induces an automorphism $A$ of $\bbr^2$, and hence, also an automorphism $\abar$ of the quotient $\bbr$.
 Thus, there is a homomorphism